mecolt/Paternal_care_RNAseq/README.md

 •	6A.Index_rna_fna_kallisto.sh: Builds a kallisto index from the _P. californicus_ transcriptome.

 •	6B.Align_example_kallisto.sh: Pseudoaligns RNAseq reads to the transcriptome using kallisto (version 0.46.2).
+This script is an example for aligning reads from a single individual.

 •	6C.HBA_DEALS_sim.R: Simulates data for the HBA-DEALS package.

 •	6D.R_script_sim.sh: Runs the simulation R script for HBA-DEALS.

 •	6E.HBA_DEALS_f_nf_example.R: Performs differential gene expression and alternative splicing analysis between specific treatment groups using the HBA-DEALS package (version 1.0).
+In this example, the comparison is between fathers (f) and non-fathers (nf).

 •	6F.R_script_f_nf_example.sh: Executes the corresponding R script for analyzing father (f) and non-father (nf) datasets.